April Fool's Day 2025

 Back in May 2021, I hit a lull with The Fishbone Wolf, so I started a few sections of Stupid Volcano.
 Then in March 2022, I got in the zone and knocked out the entire first draft in two months

-For 2025, I was planning to publish a two–story collection called Lost on Screen.
+For 2025, I planned to publish a two-story collection called Lost on Screen

-The other had a working title Food Contest.
-It’s about someone who knows nothing about food but suddenly gets thrown in as a judge at a national cooking competition
+One story was Stupid Volcano.
+The other had the working title Food Contest.
+It follows someone who knows almost nothing about food but suddenly finds herself serving as a judge at a national cooking competition

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.